jafioti/dataflow/README.md

 ```

 To Do:
+- [ ] Make dataloader use a multiqueue instead of draining all examples into buffer on main thread
 - [ ] Make tokenizer loading more efficient
 - [ ] Make auto-parallel pipeline Node using rayon
+- [ ] Clear up any discrepencies between batch and single functions (like in Stateful)